Preschool for All: Questions & Answers

 It is important that families get to choose the type of preschool experience that they want for their child.
 Preschool for All will include center-based preschool, in-home preschools, multi-generational preschool programs, preschools in schools, and Head Starts.

 I’m a Preschool Provider, how do I participate?

 There will be two ways for preschool providers to participate in Preschool for All:

 - In the Pathways Program, providers will partner with Preschool for All to receive coaching and support.
 The Pathways Program helps providers get ready to apply for slots.
-Providers can apply to join the Pathways Program in May/June 2021.
+Providers can apply to join the Pathways Program now.

 - Providers can also apply for Preschool for All slots.
 The number of Preschool for All providers will grow each year as the number of slots increases.
 Providers can apply for slots starting in Fall 2021.

 What will Preschool for All be working on before early 2022 when families apply for preschool slots?

 The Preschool for All measure directs the Department of County Human Services to administer the program.
 In the coming months, Multnomah County will continue implementation planning and bring on staff to manage the Preschool for All program.
 This one-page overview includes a timeline for Preschool for All implementation.
 Key projects between now and early 2022 when families will apply for Preschool for All slots will include:

 - Preschool for All Staff- Hiring staff to finalize planning and prepare for implementation